BB 12: Deepak & Surbhi Get Secret Tasks; Gautam Gulati & Juhi To Enter; Mid-Week Eviction Expected!

 -

 Bigg Boss 12 is inching towards the finale.
-During weekend ka vaar episode, Simmba team Ranveer Singh, Sara Khan and Rohit Shetty graced the show.
+During the weekend ka vaar episode, Simmba team Ranveer Singh, Sara Khan and Rohit Shetty graced the show.
 Somi Khan was eliminated from the house.
-It has to be recalled that Surbhi Rana has won ticket to finale task.
+It has to be recalled that Surbhi Rana has won the ticket to finale task.
 Now, only 6 contestants - Deepak Thakur, Romil Khan, Sreesanth, Dipika Kakar, Karanvir Bohra and Surbhi Rana are in the house, who will be fighting for the trophy.

-The makers are trying their best to make the finale week interesting, and hence, the viewers will get to watch a few surprising things on the show.
+The makers are trying their best to make the finale week interesting and, hence, the viewers will get to watch a few surprising things on the show.
 Also, since it's Christmas time, special guests will be entering the house with fun tasks.
 Check out to know what's in store in the upcoming episodes.

 Deepak & Surbhi Given Secret Tasks

 Deepak is given a secret task by Bigg Boss.
 He has to steal Dipika and Romil's things and blame it on Karanvir.
 Surbhi is also given a secret task.
-She has to make Dipika cry so that Sree react.
+She has to make Dipika cry so that Sree reacts.

 Christmas Celebration: Urvashi Rautela